 The business continuity plan provides for the maintenance of the company’s essential services such as the work of certain services on a fallback site.
 It also provides for the planned recovery of activities.

-A Business Continuity Plan (BCP) is essential in the for any sector when there is a risk of disruption of critical activities that may lead to economic losses or to reputation losses of the company.
+A Business Continuity Plan (BCP) is essential for any sector when there is a risk of disruption of critical activities that may lead to economic losses or to reputation losses of the company.

 Responding correctly to scenarios, including sending a clear and precise alert using a crisis management system, can increase credibility among employees and customers.